codebar/tutorials/js/lesson3/tutorial.md

 Write the total `Pending: " + pending + " Completed: " + completed` in the element with the class `.total`

-> You can use `text()` to set the value
+> Use `text()` to set the value.
+You can use `html()` for html content.

-### Bonus
+###Bonus

 Update the displayed totals by calling `updateTotal()`
 1. after adding an item to the list
 2. when changing the state of an item from **Pending** to **Done**

+### Pushing to github page

+Link to wishlist/index.html from the `index.html` of your github page.
+Push your changes to the _github-pages_ branch and check you can access the project from the internet.
+Access the wish list at **http://`<username>`.github.io/`<project>`/wishlist/index.html**

+Have a look at our [**Wish List**](../../examples/wishlist/index.html).

-# Exercise 2: Build a color choser
+# Exercise 2: Build a colorpicker

-For the second exercise we'll create a color picker.
-It will extract the value of the color code you want to render from a text field whenever we make a change to the text, using events to capture **keypress**, **keydown** and **keyup** and update the background-color of the `.preview` div.

-We will also be able to add 16 colors to the favorites list.

-Download the files required to begin working through the example [here](https://gist.github.com/despo/ab21d29aa1ea8fbbbb0e/download) or alternatively get a [checkout](https://gist.github.com/ab21d29aa1ea8fbbbb0e.git) using git.
+[Download the files](https://gist.github.com/despo/ab21d29aa1ea8fbbbb0e/download) required to begin working through the example or alternatively get a [checkout](https://gist.github.com/ab21d29aa1ea8fbbbb0e.git) using git.

+Move the files under your github page folder, in a  directory colorpicker.
+Don't forget to commit each task you complete!
+That way it will be easier to retrace your steps if something goes wrong!

+## Functionality
+- set background color of `.preview`
+- change the background color when we apply **keypress**, **keydown** and **keyup** events to the text
+- restrict favorites list colors to 16

-Let's start by creating a function that sets the background color of the `.preview` div.
+Write a function that sets the background color of the `.preview` div.

 ```javascript
 function setPreviewColor(color) {